Disentanglement via Mechanism Sparsity Regularization: A New Principle for Nonlinear ICA: Disentanglement via Mechanism Sparsity Regularization

-\textbf{Actions as interventions with unknown targets.} An interesting special case of Theorem~\ref{thm:cont_c_sparse} is when $A^{t-1}$ corresponds to a one-hot vector describing an \textit{intervention with unknown targets} on the latent variables $Z^t$.
-This specific kind of intervention has been explored previously in the context of causal discovery where the intervention occurs on \textit{observed} variables instead of latent variables like in our case~\citep{eaton2007exact, JCI_jmlr, ut_igsp, NEURIPS2020_6cd9313e}.
-Specifically, assume $A^{t-1} \in \{\vec{0}, e_1, ..., e_{d_a}\}$ where each $e_\ell$ is a one-hot vector.
-The zero vector corresponds to the \textit{observational setting}, i.e. when no intervention occurred.
-In that context, the partial difference $\Delta_\ell \bflambda(z^{<t}, \vec{0}, 1) \in \sR^{d_z}_{{\bf Ch}_\ell}$ measures the difference of natural parameters between the observational setting and the $\ell$th intervention.
-Thus, ${\bf Ch}_\ell$ corresponds to the unknown set of variables which are targeted by the $\ell$th intervention.
+An important special case of Thm.~\ref{thm:combined} is when $A^{t-1}$ corresponds to a one-hot vector indexing an \textit{intervention with unknown targets} on the latent variables $Z^t$.
+This specific kind of intervention has been explored previously in the context of causal discovery where the intervention occurs on \textit{observed} variables instead of \textit{latent} variables like in our case~\citep{eaton2007exact, JCI_jmlr, ut_igsp, NEURIPS2020_6cd9313e, dcdi, ke2019learning}.
+Specifically, assume $A^{t-1} \in \{\vec{0}, e_1, ..., e_{d_a}\}$, where each $e_\ell$ is a one-hot vector.
+The action $A^{t-1} = \vec{0}$ corresponds to the \textit{observational setting}, i.e. when no intervention occurred, while $A^{t-1} = e_\ell$ corresponds to the $\ell$th intervention.
+In that context, the unknown graph $G^a$ describes which latents are targeted by the intervention, i.e. $G^a_{i, \ell} = 1$ if and only if $z_i$ is targeted by the $\ell$th intervention.
+Here, the partial difference $\Delta^{t-1}_\ell \bflambda(z^{<t}, \vec{0}, 1)$ measures the difference of natural parameters between the observational setting and the $\ell$th intervention.